connect2brain/mtms/README.md

 - Service: a docker container that is running on some host.
 Our services all contain a single ros2 node

 Note that node means different things in ros2 and docker terminology:
-Node in docker = a host machine
+Node in docker swarm = a host machine
 Node in ros2 = a ros2 node

 ### First time set up
-1. If you have Windows hosts, install Docker Desktop.
+1. If you have Windows hosts, install Docker Desktop and X Server (instruction in Docker -> Window section)
 2. On all machines, install docker network adapter weavenet `docker plugin install weaveworks/net-plugin:latest_release`.
 3. On the manager machine, log in to Dockerhub with an account that has access to our images `docker login`
-4.

 ### Running
 If you have Windows hosts, start Docker Desktop before running any of these commands.

+#### Neuronavigation config
+On the host that neuronavigation will be used, do the following:

+##### Windows:
+- Start X Server (as instructed in the Docker -> Windows section)
+- Check WSL2 ip with ipconfig.
+Set docker-compose.prod.yml neuronavigation DISPLAY to `<ip>:0.0`
+Configure docker-compose.prod.yml neuronavigation DISPLAY variable to be the correct for the target host

+##### Linux:
+- Run `xhost local:root`
+- Set docker-compose.prod.yml neuronavigation DISPLAY to `:0` or `:0.0`

-Run the following commands on the selected manager machine.
+After the previous steps are done, run the following commands to start the swarm cluster.
-1. Create docker swarm `docker swarm init`
+1. Host: Create docker swarm `docker swarm init`
-2. Copy the docker swarm join command (`docker swarm join --token <token> <ip:port>`) produced by the previous command and run it on the worker
+2. Worker: Copy the docker swarm join command (`docker swarm join --token <token> <ip:port>`) produced by the previous command and run it on the worker
-3. (Optional) Ensure that you can see both nodes in the network `docker node ls`
+3. Host: (Optional) Ensure that you can see both nodes in the network `docker node ls`
-4. Deploy docker stack `docker stack deploy -c docker-compose.prod.yml mtms --with-registry-auth`
+4. Host: Deploy docker stack `docker stack deploy -c docker-compose.prod.yml mtms --with-registry-auth`
-5. (Optional) Check service status `docker service ls` and `docker service ps --no-trunc <service>`
+5. Host: (Optional) Check service status `docker service ls` and `docker service ps --no-trunc <service>`